grascya/Breast-Cancer-Detection/README.md

 ## Key Insights
 - 63% of the values present in the diagnosis column are benign.
-- Most of the data are not normaly distributed with a skewness that tends to the right. we can also see a lot of outliers in the dataset
+- Most of the data are not normally distributed with a skewness that tends to the right. we can also see a lot of outliers in the dataset
-- Because there is a statistically significant difference between Cancerous tumors and non_Cancerous tumors after performing statistical tests, we can say:
+- Because there is a statistically significant difference between Cancerous tumors and non_cancerous tumors after performing statistical tests, we can say:
-  - Cancerous tumors have highest mean radius lobes, mean outer perimeter of lobes, mean area of lobes
+  - Cancerous tumors have the highest mean radius lobes, mean outer perimeter of lobes, the mean area of lobes
   - Cancerous tumors are more compact and concave
-  - the null hypothesis could not be rejected so we can say that there is no difference between the mean of fractal dimension, the texture standard error and the smoothness standard error of the cancerous and the non cancerous tumors.
+  - the null hypothesis could not be rejected so we can say that there is no difference between the mean of fractal dimension, the texture standard error, and the smoothness standard error of the cancerous and the non-cancerous tumors.
 - SVM provided the best model with a precision score of 100%
-- texture mean, concavity mean, fractal dimension standard error, worst Concavity, Mean of Symmetry were the five most important features that helped in the predictions
+- texture mean, concavity mean, fractal dimension standard error, worst Concavity, and Mean of Symmetry were the five most important features that helped in the predictions